MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-I-Problems-Drug-Tests/section-40.203.md

 (2) The certifying scientist's signature is omitted on Copy 1 of the CCF for a positive, adulterated, substituted, or invalid test result.

 (3) The collector uses a non-Federal form or an expired CCF for the test.
-This flaw may be corrected through the procedure set forth in § 40.205(b)(2), provided that the collection testing process has been conducted in accordance with the procedures of this part in an HHS-certified laboratory.
-During the period of October 1, 2010-November 30, 2011, you are not required to cancel a test because of the use of an old CCF.
-Beginning December 1, 2011, if the problem is not corrected, you must cancel the test.
+This flaw may be corrected through the procedure set forth in § 40.205(b)(2), provided that the collection testing process has been conducted in accordance with the procedures in this part in an HHS-certified laboratory.

 [65 FR 79526, Dec.
 19, 2000, as amended at 66 FR 41954, Aug.
 9, 2001; 75 FR 59108, Sept.
 27, 2010; 76 FR 59578, Sept.
-27, 2011]
+27, 2011; 82 FR 52246, Nov.
+13, 2017]